microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/concepts.rst

     Share URL
         A Share URL is a URL to a webpage that is suitable for viewing a shared WOPI file or container.
 The URL should be appropriate for being launched in a web browser, but the experience is defined by the host.
-For example, the host may choose to have the URL navigate to the host's browse experience or to a preview of the file using Office Online or another file previewer.
+For example, the host may choose to have the URL navigate to the host's browse experience or to a preview of the file using
+        |wac| or another file previewer.

         A host may support different types of Share URLs that may be used for different purposes.
 For example, a particular Share URL type may not allow users to edit the file by using the Share URL.
 The list of possible